 3.2 Irrigation efficiency

-During manual irrigation, about half the amount of water supplied is lost by leakage, overflow and also thorough evaporation.
+During manual hose irrigation, about half the amount of water supplied is lost by leakage, overflow and also thorough evaporation.
 The irrigation efficiency is only 50%.
-Using timer based automated DIS, water saved was as high as 95%.
-Quantity of water used for 4 drip irrigations was 1-2 litres/plant against 5 - 10 litres in conventional method.
+Using timer-based automated DIS, water saved was as high as 95%.
+Quantity of water used for four drip irrigations was 1-2 litres/plant against 5 - 10 litres in conventional method.

 3.3 Yield

 As observed from Table 1, maximum yield obtained was 215kg for 60 numbers of poly bags compared to conventional irrigation for three crop seasons.
-As the discharge rate increases, crop yield also increases substantially (Fig.5

-).
-The yield of okra under drip irrigation gave 30 -98% more yield compared to conventional method of irrigation by overcoming severe moisture stress.
+As the discharge rate increases, crop yield also increases substantially (Fig. 4).
+The yield of okra under drip irrigation gave 30 -98% more yield as compared to conventional method of irrigation by overcoming severe moisture stress.

 Fig. 4 Crop yield with water discharge